 The meeting ended with the resignation of School Board member Ilka Chavez, effective immediately.
 Ms. Chavez has been a hard-working School Board member for 2 ½ years, but due to personal reasons is unable to continue her service to the City.
 Chairman Demeria announced that the School Board will appoint a new member to serve until a special election can be held in November 2015.
 For anyone interested, resumes are due 2 February to the Clerk of the Board, with an appointment on or about 17 February.
 Just in time for budget season!

-There are a lot of veterans in my family: me and three of my sons, my brother, my father and all six of my uncles, and a few of my cousins.
-Between us we have been in every major U.S. conflict of the last 75 years, from World War II to Iraq.
+There are a lot of veterans in my family: myself and three of my sons, my brother, my father and all six of my uncles, and a few of my cousins.
+Between us we have been serving during every major U.S. conflict of the last 75 years, from World War II to Iraq.
 Before that I had great-uncles and great-grandfathers in the Great War and the Spanish-American War.
-In fact, my forebears have fought in every war of our country, starting in Fort Ticonderoga and Valley Forge.
+In fact, my forebears have been serving in the military of our country since before its beginning, starting in Fort Ticonderoga and Valley Forge.